Yasukuni Shrine, Tokyo

 Research

-You can read more about my published work in these areas of research on the Publications page.
+In addition to my book project, you can find a list of my published works in these areas of research on the Academic Publications page.